-Cash used in operating activities for the years ended December 31, 2020 and 2019 decreased by \$1.5 million and \$5.9 million, respectively as the Company received proceeds raised in the March and July Private Placements and the Payroll Protection Program grant mixed with a reduction in operating expenses.
+Cash used in operating activities for the year ended December 31, 2022 of \$4.9 million, compared to the same period in 2021 of \$10.3 million, decreased by \$5.4 million, as the Company prepaid for inventory, supplies and increased accounts receivable balance as revenue increases.
 Without external sources of financing, the viability of the Company as an operating business is dependent on its ability to generate positive cash flows from operating activities in the short and long-term.